typelevel/cats-effect/docs/typeclasses.md

 ### `Ref`

 TODO copy doc from CE2?
+Or link to separate docs?

 ### `Deferred`

 TODO  copy doc from CE2?
+Or link to separate docs?

 ### Memoization